 Recycled cotton is often used at a value of around 20%, as the fibres of recycled cotton are shorter than virgin cotton and need to be blended with other fibres to maintain the quality and durability of certain garments like denim.
 The percentage of recycled cotton used in the garment is listed in the fabric composition of the garment.

-The Better Cotton Initiative (BCI) is a global not-for-profit organisation.
+Better Cotton is a global not-for-profit organisation.
 It aims to make global cotton production better for the people who produce it, better for the environment it grows in and better for the sector’s future.
 We have been supporting this organisation since 2018, a collective movement that together addresses the negative impacts of mainstream cotton production.
-BCI cotton is not organic, and Better Cotton cannot be physically traced to an individual product.
-What it means is that whenever you purchase a cotton garment from Scotch & Soda, you’re supporting the BCI initiative.
-It supports the farmers who use water efficiently, cares for the health of natural habitats, reduces their use of harmful chemicals and respects the rights and wellbeing of their workers.
+Cotton used by Better Cotton is not organic and cannot be physically traced to an individual product.
+What this means is that whenever you purchase a cotton garment from Scotch & Soda, you’re supporting Better Cotton, which in turn supports the farmers who use water efficiently, cares for the health of natural habitats, reduces their use of harmful chemicals and respects the rights and wellbeing of their workers.